What is a Will?

 A Will can also ensure that any children you have are provided for, especially if you are separated or unmarried, and can include the appointment of a guardian to look after them if you are no longer here.

-What happens if I die without making a Will?
+What happens if I die without writing a Will?

-If you die without making a Will, the rules of intestacy apply (see attached note).
+If you die without writing a Will, the rules of intestacy apply.
 One or more of your family members would administer your estate and it would then be distributed to your relatives in accordance with the law.
 This could mean the people who you wish to benefit from your assets do not do so, because they are not entitled to them under the law.
 For example, even if you are co-habiting with someone, they do not inherit anything from your estate under the intestacy rules and even if you are married there are financial limits on the amount a spouse will inherit in certain circumstances.

 What if I already have a Will in place?